Instant Pot Pinto Beans with Ground Beef

 - 2 T fresh squeezed lime juice

-- Put 1 cup dried pinto beans in pressure cooker with 2 tsp. olive oil, add water to fill pressure cooker half full, lock lid, and pressure cook at high pressure 15 minutes.
-(Start to time after high pressure is reached.)
+- Put 1 cup dried pinto beans in Instant Pot or pressure cooker with 2 tsp. olive oil, add water to fill half full, lock lid, and pressure cook beans at high pressure for 15 minutes.
+(Start to time after high pressure is reached for stovetop pressure cooker.)

 - Turn off heat and let pressure release naturally (about 15 minutes.)